‘Food is love’: Council speaker unveils multi-pronged plan to increase food equity

 Johnson joined Councilmember Rafael Espinal at P.S./I.S.
-89, Cypress Hill Community School — the first in Brooklyn to have its own rooftop community garden — to announce a multi-pronged plan of policy proposals to combat food inequity, as outlined in a new report.
+89, Cypress Hills Community School — the first in Brooklyn to have its own rooftop community garden — to announce a multi-pronged plan of policy proposals to combat food inequity, as outlined in a new report.

 “Access to adequate nutritious food is a human right,” Johnson told a room full of colleagues, educators and food equity advocates.
 “This principle isn’t just for developing countries,” he went on — it’s relevant right here in New York City, “one of the richest cities in the world.”

-There have been great strides, the speaker said, including at Cypress Hill Community School, where students see fresh food they’ve grown in the school’s greenhouse being served in the cafeteria, and in schools like Midwood and Brooklyn Tech high schools where the lunchrooms have been transformed from a traditional cafeteria to one that mirrors a shopping mall’s food court.
+There have been great strides, the speaker said, including at Cypress Hills Community School, where students see fresh food they’ve grown in the school’s greenhouse being served in the cafeteria, and in schools like Midwood and Brooklyn Tech high schools where the lunchrooms have been transformed from a traditional cafeteria to one that mirrors a shopping mall’s food court.